Copywriting ~ Marketing ~ Story Productions ~ Publishing

 • After our twins were born, Ann suggested I follow my interest in computers and software development with the Computer Systems program at the British Columbia Institute of Technology.
 I chose the Expert Systems specialty, including some of the early technologies leading to the dominance of search pattern matching and Artificial Intelligence (AI).

-• My natural interest in writing (and a recommendation by Dan Kennedy, the Gofather of Direct Marketing) led me to the American Writers and Artists Institute (AWAI).
+• My natural interest in writing (and a recommendation by Dan Kennedy, the Godfather of Direct Marketing) led me to the American Writers and Artists Institute (AWAI).
 I have attended two copywriting bookcamps in Florida and one online.
 I have access to every course they ever offered and am working through them.
 That is a lot.

 • I also purchased many video and marketing programs from people like Andy Jenkins, Dan Kennedy, Dave Dee, Russell Brunson, Kim Walsh Philips, Eric Lofholm, and Marie Forleo.